- News and Events

 - Based on a proposal (maximum 2 pages) on avalanche-related career intentions and how the proposed grant would assist her career in snow or avalanche science or avalanche practice

-- One member of the Canadian Avalanche Foundation (CAF) Board
+- One member of the Avalanche Canada Foundation (ACF) Board

 - One professional member of the Canadian Avalanche Association selected by the Canadian Avalanche Association (CAA) Board of Directors